codehaus/jbehave-osgi/README.md

 That will install on your local maven repo the Core and Dependencies features needed for JBehave-OSGi to be executed on Karaf.

 ### Installation
-This procedure was tested in Karaf 2.2.1.
+This procedure was tested in Karaf 3.0.0-SNAPSHOT that has support to OSGi 4.3.

 1) Start Karaf shell (in clean mode):